 This project is all about conquering my sewing fears.
 In all my years of sewing, I never made a pair of trousers because the complexity intimidated me.
-The fly front, the waistband and side pockets freaked me out, so I avoided making trousers altogether.
+The fly front, the waistband and side pockets freaked me out, so I avoided making pants altogether.
 Basically, I had fear of failure.

 So what made me change my mind?
 I came across some old curtains at a garage sale for $4 and immediately thought of making wide leg trousers.
 If I messed up the pants, I’m only out $4, so the risk was low.
 Also, I have a thing for obnoxiously patterned pants.
-It’s become a signature look of mine to pair boldly printed bottoms with a simple, solid top.
-I’ve been eye-balling Collette’s Juniper Trousers pattern for the longest time and finally bought it.
-I had good success with their Laurel pattern and knew they wouldn’t steer me wrong.
+My signature look is to pair loud pants paired with a simple top.
+I’ve been eye-balling Collette’s Juniper Trousers pattern for the longest time and finally bought it for this project.

 Another reason I avoided trousers is the fit issue.
-I’ve had so many bad experiences with ill-fitting patterns that I stopped using patterns and started winging it on my own with my refashions.
+I’ve had so many bad experiences with ill-fitting patterns that I stopped using them and started winging it on my own with my refashions.
 Luckily, these pants fit me PERFECTLY.
-People, this is such a big deal for me because I’m ALWAYS tweaking and adjusting patterns.
+People, this is a big deal for me because I’m ALWAYS tweaking and adjusting patterns.
 Never in my entire life has a pattern fit me so well.
-This is why I gladly pay a premium for indie patterns because they save me a ton of time, tears and frustration with the fit.

 These pants fit snugly at the hips and gently flares out to the hem.
-The contour waist band molds naturally to the waist and is key to the great fit.
-As a short, petite gal, I depend on wide leg trousers to trick the eye into thinking I’m longer and leaner than I really am.
+The contour waistband molds naturally to the waist and is key to the great fit.
+As a short, petite gal, I depend on wide leg trousers to make me look longer and leaner.

 Look at my first fly front!
 It was a little tricky, but Colette has a wonderful tutorial that walks you through step by step.
 I’m a tad OCD with my sewing, and the topstitching isn’t as perfect as I’d like it to be, but it’s not too shabby for a first-timer.